nix-community/nix-community.com/README.md

 The @nix-community is a GitHub organization that works alongside the @NixOS organization.

 The mission critical projects are hosted in the @NixOS organization.
 This is our playground.
-We can be less strict a

 ## FAQ